ivan-mk/todo-project/README.md

 ## About Me

-I am a passionate web developer with expertise in building scalable and user-friendly applications.
-This project demonstrates my ability to design and implement full-stack solutions, focusing on clean code, performance, and user experience.
+I am a passionate software engineer with expertise in building scalable and user-friendly applications.
+This project demonstrates my ability to design and implement full-stack solutions.

 - Full-Stack Development
 - React